Advanced Whitewater Rafting Workshop

 This course is designed for individuals with prior experience guiding rafts in class II/III whitewater.
 It is preferable that you have had some experience paddling (but not necessarily guiding) class 4/5 rivers but this is negotiable.
 If you do not have any prior whitewater experience but you are interested in learning to guide, check out our entry level guide school.

-Arrive: Saturday Night (please do not plan on arriving Sunday morning as you are expected to be fed, dressed and ready for a long day by 8am)
+Arrive: Friday Evening (please do not plan on arriving Saturday morning as you are expected to be fed, dressed and ready for a long day by 8am)

 Depart: Class will finish around 3pm on Thursday